terceiro/debci/README.md

 information on how to declare the test suite, how the test is executed, how to reproduce the test runs locally, etc.

+Additionally, {file:docs/TUTORIAL.md Functional testing of Debian packages}, a tutorial transcribed from a DebConf15 talk on autopkgtest and debci is available that covers declaring test suites, issues to consider, and tips and tricks.

 ## Deployment

 See the {file:docs/INSTALL.md installation guide} for instructions on how to